-Research on aesthetic dimensions in nature-based tourism remains in its early stages.
+Research on aesthetics and aesthetic dimensions in nature-based tourism remains in its early stages.
 Hence, this research is valuable because it is an exploratory attempt to measure the effects of aesthetic qualities by using a scale with five aspects developed from previous research and interviews in a specific nature-based context (see Papers 1 and 2).
 Several other aspects and items of aesthetic quality may contribute to overall satisfaction, positive emotions, and loyalty intentions within a nature-based context, thereby explaining more of the variance.
 Future research may address this more thoroughly by examining several indicators of other aesthetic qualities to develop a more robust and stable scale for these aspects.
-Even if the analysis did not reveal any significant differences in the control variables, future research may emphasize differences across, for example, cultures and age groups.
+Even if the control variables explained little of the variance in the dependent variables (the three loyalty intentions), future research may emphasize differences across, for example, cultures and age groups.
 The findings also suggest that it might be fruitful to include several senses, not just the traditional one of sight.